tewarid/tewarid.github.io/_posts/2014/2014-05-27-move-a-form-without-borders-in-c#.md

 tags: c# borderless windows forms programming
 comments: true
 ---
+# Move a form without borders in C#

 The following code snippet that demonstrates how to move around a borderless form, by using the mouse events of the form or other control contained in it.
 The code assumes you have a form with a label called `label1`, and have hooked the mouse down, mouse move, and mouse up events of the label appropriately.